Your Library Card

 - Patron will receive library card at the time application.

-- Patron will be limited to no more than three items checked out on their card for the first three months.
+- Patron will be limited to no more than five items checked out on their card for the first three months.
 This restriction will be lifted after three months, assuming the new patron has kept their card in good standing.

 - A "Welcome to the Library" postcard will be sent via United States mail service.
 If this postcard is not returned, subsequent checkouts are not limited.